tonyatpeking/gameover/README.md

 ## Usage

+## Logging and Debugging

+- Log all events, this can help with debugging when you want to know how the program got into a certain state.

 ## GUI

 If you are here you are probably a power user and hate GUIs.
 Hear me out.
 The animosity towards GUIs is mostly because of mouse usage.
 This GUI is designed to be used by a keyboard.
 The main advantage of this GUI is so that you have visual feedback of what layer you are on, what key does what, and easy configuration on the fly.

+#### Layout

+- Tabs with layers like oryx https://configure.zsa.io/ergodox-ez/layouts/Yn9EZ/B556v/0
+- Layer activation criteria
+    - Window context
+    - Layer Toggle / Hold Key

 ### Getting started with the GUI